codacy/codacy-detekt/docs/description/RedundantElseInWhen.md

 # RedundantElseInWhen

-Turn on this rule to flag `when` expressions that contain a redundant `else` case.
+Reports `when` expressions that contain a redundant `else` case.
 This occurs when it can be verified that all cases are already covered when checking cases on an enum or sealed class.

 ## Noncompliant Code